Vizzuality/syrianspring/README.md

-Arab Spring conflicts civilian casualties
+Syrian spring
 =========================================

+Arab Spring conflicts civilian casualties.

 * This project uses compass to generate the CSS.
 * Before publishing the code, please compress the JavaScript files running: